Intrinsic and Apparent Singularities in Flat Differential Systems: Lie-B acklund Atlas, Apparent and Intrinsic Singularities

-We say that $P(F)$ is \emph{hyper-singular} at a given point if, and only if, it is not hyper-regular at this point, i.e. if this point does not belong to any neighborhood where $P(F)$ is hyper-regular or, in other words, if at this point no unimodular matrix $U$ satisfying \eqref{hyper-reg:eq} exists.
+which proves \eqref{hyper-reg:eq}.
+The converse is trivial \end{proof} We say that $P(F)$ is \emph{hyper-singular} at a given point if, and only if, it is not hyper-regular at this point, i.e. if this point does not belong to any neighborhood where $P(F)$ is hyper-regular or, in other words, if at this point no unimodular matrix $U$ satisfying \eqref{hyper-reg:eq} exists.

 Let us denote by $\Ss_{F}$ the subset of $\X_0$ where $P(F)$ is hyper-singular.
-The following proposition clarifies some previous results of \cite{Levine-09,Levine-11} in the context of locally flat systems:
+The following proposition clarifies some previous results of \cite{Levine-09,Levine-11} in the context of flat systems at a point: